juliavolpe/Telegram-Bot/README.md

 # Telegram-Bot
 ### Author: Julia Volpe

-Python scripts to parse a Telegram chat history backup (`JSON`) into tabular format (`CSV`).
+This project uses Python scripts to parse a Telegram chat history backup (`JSON`) into tabular format (`CSV`).
 The instructions below are how to create your own `.json` and `.csv` files using your own personal Telegram messages.
 I include my own example in the given files where I created a hypothetical Telegram conversation with words, photos, and files.

 ## How to use it